jonnydmoon/p4/readme.md

 * The paint bucket tool was enhanced to support dragging.
 * The eraser tool was updated to actually erase instead of drawing a white stroke.
 * Added the ability to dynamically load an image and convert the light colors to transparent.
-* Allowed the canvas to scale to the largest possible size availble for the given window size.
+* Allowed the canvas to scale to the largest possible size available for the given window size.
 * Much of the code was refactored to be more modular and reusable.
 * Double clicking the eraser clears all the colored layer.
 * Erasing while pressing Control key will erase the base outline layer.